 My First Book of Football: Mostly Everything Explained About the Game Sports Illustrated Kids

-What a fantastic picture book to show the basics of football!!
+What a fantastic football book to show the basics of this sport!
 Cartoons and photographs pair together to illuminate the game basics.
 Kids are going to LOVE it.
 I love it.
 I love the design and content.
 It’s really well done.

 Goodnight Football by Michael Dahl, illustrated by Christina E. Forshay